pablobarbera/scholarnetwork/README.md

 plotNetwork(d$nodes, d$edges, file="network.html")
 ```

 The output of this function is an interactive visualization of the network.
 The figure below shows a screenshot of this visualization.
+Click [__here__](http://pablobarbera.com/static/network.html) for the D3 visualization.

 <center><img src="img/interactive-network.png" style="width: 550px;"/></center>